Markusloka/ProjectOrion/README.md

 <h2>Technical Details</h2>

-<p>This app was built using React with Typescript for the front end and Supabase for the back end.
+<p>This app was built using React with Typescript for the front end and Supabase for the back end. <br>
     The app utilizes Supabase's real-time database to ensure up-to-date information is displayed to the user. <br>The app is compatible with modern browsers.</p>

 <h2>Contributing</h2>